mariadb-corporation/MaxScale/Documentation/Tutorials/Configuring-Xpand-Monitor.md

-The server configuration is identical with that of any other server, but since these servers are _only_ used for bootstrapping the Xpand monitor it is adviceable to use names that clearly will identify them as such.
+The server configuration is identical with that of any other server, but since these servers are _only_ used for bootstrapping the Xpand monitor it is advisable to use names that clearly will identify them as such.

 The actual Xpand monitor configuration looks as follows:
 ```